abapGit/abapGit/README.md

 - Code readable in git repository

 ## Installation Guide ##
-Copy the ABAP into new report via SE38 or SE80, activate, run
+Copy the ABAP into new report via SE38 or SE80, setup SSL in STRUST, activate, run

 ## FAQ ##
 ##### 1) foo #####